 Here is some background on Amiens for new immigration arrivals.

-Amiens (English: or // AM-ee-ənz; French: [amjɛ̃]; Picard: Anmien, Anmiens or Anmyin) is a city and commune in northern France, 120 km (75 mi) north of Paris and 100 km (62 mi) south-west of Lille.
-It is the capital of the Somme department in Hauts-de-France.
-The city has a population of 136,105 according to the 2006 census, and has one of the biggest university hospitals in France with a capacity of 1,200 beds.
-Amiens Cathedral is the largest church in France in terms of volume, estimated to be 200,000 cubic metres (260,000 cu yd).
-It has been a World Heritage Site since 1981.
+Amiens (English: or // AM-ee-ənz; French: [amjɛ̃]; Picard: Anmien, Anmiens or Anmyin) is a city and commune in northern France, located 120 km (75 mi) north of Paris and 100 km (62 mi) south-west of Lille.
+It is the capital of the Somme department in the region of Hauts-de-France.
+In 2021, the population of Amiens was 135,429.
+A central landmark of the city is Amiens Cathedral, the largest Gothic cathedral in France.
+Amiens also has one of the largest university hospitals in France, with a capacity of 1,200 beds.
 The author Jules Verne lived in Amiens from 1871 until his death in 1905, and served on the city council for 15 years.
-Incumbent French president, Emmanuel Macron was born in the city.
+Incumbent French president Emmanuel Macron was born in Amiens.